 While the “points” for being at fault in an accident affect the driver’s rating, the insurance policy covering a vehicle is considered primary.
 So, if someone else is driving your car, your insurance company would have to pay for damages in an accident.

 myth #6: Only the “Breadwinner” in the home needs Life Insurance.

-Think about the value contributed by a “non-working” spouse…childcare, housekeeping, food preparation, home accountant, school transportation and more.
+Think about the value contributed by a “non-working” spouse…childcare, housekeeping, food preparation, home accountant, school transportation, and more.
 It’s often more than a full time job.
-You should buy life insurance if the absence of a person’s income or contribution would cause a financial hardship.
+You should buy life insurance if the absence of a person’s income or contribution would cause financial hardship.

 myth #7: If I become disabled Social Security will take care of me.

 Don't count on Social Security to take care of all your needs if you become disabled.
 You also need other plans to reduce impacts to your lifestyle.
 We insure our cars, homes, etc., but often don’t think about disability insurance as protection if we are unable to work and earn an income.

 myth #8: I drive a company car, so I don’t need my own auto insurance.

 The car may be covered, but you may not.
 Even if your employer has coverage that provides some liability protection, it may not be enough, or you could be sued personally in a bad accident.
 Also if you borrow or rent a car, you should have your own protection.
 Being listed on another auto policy isn’t enough to protect you because business use is different.
 You need to purchase special protection.

 myth #9: All car insurance is the same.